 Azure, Microsoft’s cloud division, is directly competing with Google and AWS in the cloud storage business for medical records.
 For some reason, Azure declines to comment on how patient data is used in its business plan or how it would protect patient privacy.
 Yikes…

 Finally, Facebook, technically called Meta, already has a health care tool.
 It’s called Facebook Preventive Health.
 If you select opt-in, Facebook (Meta) will use your basic demographic information and recommend medical tests and treatments.
 The company says the tool does not use your health information or whether you use the tool in advertising.

 The healthcare analytics and medical record-keeping systems are changing.
 Getting medical records proving your child is vaccinated or transferring documents to a new doctor’s office was a never ending disaster.
 Let’s hope the digitization and ease of accessing health care records come with modernized privacy laws prioritizing and protecting patients.

 I hope you found this article helpful.
-Please contact me today at 833-677-3737 to schedule a free consultation to discuss your legal matters.
+Please contact us today at 877-585-1885 to schedule a free consultation to discuss your legal matters.

 Thanks for reading.

 Christopher E. Botti, Esq., Certified Specialist in Estate Planning, Trust and Probate Law